How do we become exceptional in our pursuits? How do we avoid all the traps and pitfalls of the learning journey?

 Patience is an ointment for those challenging plateaus.
 And though committing to a field seems ominous at the outset, we later coast on all the early momentum we build up, and we begin to love the practice for its own sake.

-So ditch The Dabbler, The Obsessive and The Hacker, and adopt the Master’s mindset.
+So ditch The Dabbler, The Obsessive and The Hacker and adopt the Master’s mindset.
 It may well be the key to success in your pursuits.

-Keen to find out how to adopt The Master mindset?
+Are you keen to find out how to adopt The Master mindset?
 Check out my article on five strategies for mastering any subject.

 • About the Author